Finding Peace in the Storm

 The Bible is full of lessons about storms, and recently, all of us have experienced quite a storm of challenges.
-However, be encouraged that Jesus has promised to meet you amid the storms!
+However, be encouraged that Jesus has promised to meet you and provide peace in the storm.

 “Immediately He (Jesus) made the disciples get into the boat and go before Him to the other side…He went up on the mountain by Himself to pray.
 When evening came, He was there alone, but the boat by this time was a long way from the land, beaten by the waves, for the wind was against them.”
 Matthew 14:22-23 ESV

 This event is a picture of life and the lessons we face because storms are symbolic of life’s circumstances.
 Storms are like problems in two ways: They come in different shapes and sizes and are unpredictable in their timing.
 You may see them coming, but things usually materialize in different ways than anyone could have pinpointed.

 In this account, the contrary winds represent a type of storm.
 The winds opposed them, and that’s the kind of thing that often gets our lives stuck.
 These contrary winds give us a picture of life’s circumstances that we all face.
 They’re not about to ruin us completely, but they do two things: First, they exhaust us—your strength is drained and second, the goals you hoped to arrive at are blocked—you can’t seem to get there.

 I want to set before you, based on this text, three things to remember when you’re stuck in a storm.

 First, decide to accept the fact that God’s hand is in this – The verb “made them” is a very strong word in the original language.
 It means to force the situation.
 Jesus compelled them to get in the boat.
 He had a purpose in this.